Prop. Int. No. 510-A

-A Local Law to amend the administrative code of the city of New York, in relation to a public procurement interface
+A Local Law to amend the administrative code of the city of New York, in relation to an online public procurement interface

 Be it enacted by the Council as follows:

-§ 6-151 Public procurement interface. a.
+§ 6-150 Online public procurement interface. a.
 Definitions.
 For the purposes of this section:

 Contract.
 The term "contract" means any agreement, purchase order or instrument whereby an agency whose head is appointed by the mayor is committed to expend or does expend funds in return for goods, professional services, standard services, or construction.